ikvk/imap_tools/README.rst

     mailbox.fetch('TEXT "hello"')          # str
     mailbox.fetch(b'TEXT "\xd1\x8f"')      # bytes

-Use *"charset"* argument for encode criteria to the desired encoding.
+Use ``charset`` argument for encode criteria to the desired encoding.
 If criteria is bytes - encoding will be ignored.

 .. code-block:: python